arekm/OctoPrint-Sdwire/README.md

 ### e.
 Use plugin

-Disconnect and connect printer from octoprint (optional, gets sdwire into consistent state) and you are ready to go.
+Disconnect and connect printer from octoprint (optional, only after plugin installation - gets sdwire into consistent state) and you are ready to go.

-Use `Upload to SD` to test writting to sdwire sd card.
+Use `Upload to SD` `OctoPrint` functionality to test writting to sdwire sd card.

 ## Documentation and links